-The key to tapping the monetary potential of your home is equity.
-There are several options for tapping that equity and you may find yourself considering the relative merits of a home equity loan versus a refinance and even comparing them to a home equity line of credit (HELOC).
-This article will walk you through how these work and how to decide which option is right for you.
+You have several options for tapping your home’s equity: cash-out refinance, a home equity loan or a home equity line of credit (HELOC).
+This article will walk you through how each of these financing options work and how to decide which option is right for you.

 Because $40,000 is 10% equity on a $400,000 home, you would need at least 30% existing equity.
 This puts your current mortgage balance at 280,000: 400,000 – (400,000*0.3).

 For VA jumbo loans, the median FICO® Score to take all cash out is 640 on loan amounts up to $1.5 million.
 On loan amounts up to $2 million, you can convert up to 90% of your equity into cash if you have a median credit score of 680.
 Because the VA doesn’t standardize credit requirements, other lenders may have different policies.

 Of the options you have for accessing your home equity, a cash-out refinance is likely to offer the lowest interest rate.
 We’ll get into why a little later on.